-Having recently completed The Bach Project throughout the 2012-2013 and 2013-2014 concert seasons, he continues with The Last Sonatas, a series of three recitals comprising the final three sonatas of Haydn, Mozart, Beethoven and Schubert.
-The Last Sonatas takes place over the course of the 2014-2015 and 2015-2016 seasons with the complete series slated for New York’s Carnegie Hall, San Francisco’s Davies Symphony Hall, Los Angeles’s Disney Hall, Chicago’s Symphony Hall, Washington Performing Arts’ Strathmore Hall, The Vancouver Recital Society and University Musical Society of The University of Michigan.
-Further recitals are scheduled in Seattle, Santa Barbara, Kansas City, Oberlin, Rochester, Boston, Montréal and Toronto.
-In October 2015, the San Francisco Symphony and Los Angeles Philharmonic host this versatile artist in a series of concerts with orchestra and chorus – Sir András’s first performances in North America on the podium and at the piano with chorus, orchestra and soloists.
+Having recently completed The Bach Project throughout the 2012-2013 and 2013-2014 concert seasons, he continued with The Last Sonatas, a series of three recitals comprising the final three sonatas of Haydn, Mozart, Beethoven and Schubert.
+The Last Sonatas took place over the course of the 2014-2015 and 2015-2016 seasons with the complete series at New York’s Carnegie Hall, San Francisco’s Davies Symphony Hall, Los Angeles’s Disney Hall, Chicago’s Symphony Hall, Washington Performing Arts’ Strathmore Hall, The Vancouver Recital Society and University Musical Society of The University of Michigan.
+Further recitals were performed in Seattle, Santa Barbara, Kansas City, Oberlin, Rochester, Boston, Montréal and Toronto.
+In October 2015, the San Francisco Symphony and Los Angeles Philharmonic hosted this versatile artist in a series of concerts with orchestra and chorus – Sir András’s first performances in North America on the podium and at the piano with chorus, orchestra and soloists.

 In his role as lecturer, Sir András Schiff put together a round table forum which was presented by New York’s 92nd Street Y, addressing the pianist’s belief that it is the responsibility of every politically-informed artist to speak out against racial injustice and persecution.
 As pedagogue, he partners with 92Y for a second year of “Sir András Schiff Selects: Young Pianists” – a three-concert series curated by Sir András, which introduces rising young pianists Schaghajegh Nosrati, Julian Clef and Jean-Sélim Abdelmoula this season.